Five most asked SEO questions – 2018 edition

 General marketers and some specialists occasionally have a difficult time grasping what SEO is – if it’s important and whether it should be a key focus for digital marketing activity.
-Ultimately, nowadays we like to think search engine optimisation is not a stand-alone channel but as a “series of best practices for the majority of online (and offline) channels”.
+Ultimately, nowadays we like to think search engine optimisation is not a stand-alone channel but a “series of best practices for the majority of online (and offline) channels”.

 Think about it.
 Planning a Display campaign?
 Ever thought of using a “search” call to action or developing a new landing page for part of a paid search strategy?
 What kind of impact will this have on SEO; will this cause duplicate content?
-Could we optimise this landing page for a natural search to give an opportunity to rank organically?
+Could we optimise this landing page for a natural search to give it an opportunity to rank organically?

 There’re a lot of questions to be asked but to make it easy, we collated a round-up of some of the most common questions asked by clients and digital marketing peers, with our take on the answer.

 Is SEO dead?

 Critics (we like to think of them as paid search specialists) have said that SEO is dead or has been dying for many years, and this simply is not true.
 Instead, SEO has evolved in a variety of ways.
 Borrowing elements from PR, journalism, video, and even traditional marketing to drive results.

 The landscape of search has changed dramatically over the last few years.
 With the introduction of page speed and user insights as a ranking factor, and the rise of voice search, SEO experts’ job is not the same now as it was five years ago.

 Admittedly with the introduction of ‘not provided‘ in 2011, we can see how many marketers place more value in paid search than organic, at-least at a keyword level.
 However, as we’re told more and more – keywords are not the be-all and end-all.

 Ultimately, we think this change in the landscape with natural search professions having to borrow elements from other channels, combined with a lack of transparent data really sparked this conversion on SEO dying.